Islandora-Collaboration-Group/ISLE/docs/03_installation_new_site/new_site_installation_guide.md

 * edit the file: `settings.php`   lines 251-253 add your database name, database user, and database password

 * edit the file: `settings.php`   line 288 to include a 45+ alpha-numeric characters drupal hash between the quotes after this text: `$drupal_hash_salt = '';`

+   * You'll need to create this value, recommend using a password generator tool.
+Ensure only alpha-numeric characters are used, no symbols etc.

 * review the file: `settings.php`  near line 311 to ensure `# $base_url = ` is commented out